- What is this site?

 Characters Tags that are "Name/Name" (ex.
 Jim/Pam) indicate a romantic pairing and that the pairing is being explored in some way in your story.
 Please make use of the available pairing tags especially if the pairing involves Jim or Pam.
 If the two characters are in the story but no romantic relationship is being explored between them, they should be tagged separately.

-Seeing that the show has finished airing, there's not really a need for new stories to carry spoiler warnings.
+Seeing that the show has long finished airing, there's not really a need for new stories to carry spoiler warnings.
 However, if your story does take place during a certain season or certain episode, it is highly appreciated if you state which season/episode in the story summary.
 This makes your story more easily searchable, and is also a courtesy to newer fans who may have not gotten through all 201 Office episodes yet!

 To create a new series, you must go under "My Account" and click "Add New Series".
 Once you've created it, it will allow you to add stories to it, and you can put checkmarks next to your currently uploaded stories belonging to the series.
-If you wish to add more stories to the series later on, you must use the "Manage Series" option, also found under "My Account".
+If you wish to add more stories to the series later on, use the "Manage Series" option, also found under "My Account".

 You are not required to use beta readers to post stories on MTT, but we can say from experience that it is usually helpful to have a second set of eyes look over your story to help polish it and find all the little (and not so little) things that may be not quite on target.